jtguggedal/thingy_web_bluetooth/README.md

 -   `get` - Gets the name of the connected device
 -   `set` - Sets the name of the connected device.
     - **Parameters**:
-        - Name - String shorter or equal to 10 characters.
+        - Name - String shorter than or equal to 10 characters.

 ### colorEnable